 Attending the Belt and Road Forum, Cambodian Prime Minister Hun Manet witnessed the signing of eight Memorandums of Understanding with China, bringing the total number of agreements between the two countries to 23 since mid-September this year, including the $1.7 billion Funan Techo Canal project.

-During his second visit to China and attendance at the Belt and Road Forum (BRF), Cambodian Prime Minister Hun Manet witnessed the signing of eight Memorandums of Understanding (MoUs), bringing the total number of agreements between the two countries to 23 since mid-September this year.
+During his second visit to China and participation in the Belt and Road Forum (BRF), Cambodian Prime Minister Hun Manet witnessed the signing of eight Memoranda of Understanding (MoUs), bringing the total number of agreements between the two countries to 23 since mid-September this year.

-Among the new agreements signed between the two sides is the framework agreement on the Funan Techo Canal project.
-This agreement will allow the China Road and Bridge Corporation (CRBC) to conduct in-depth studies on all aspects of the project within eight months.
+In the newly signed agreements between the two sides, including the framework agreement on the Funan Techo Canal project, the China Road and Bridge Corporation (CRBC) will be allowed to conduct in-depth studies on all aspects of the project within eight months.

-The Funan Techo Canal is expected to be 180km long and will pass through the provinces of Kandal, Takeo, Kampot and Kep in Cambodia.
-The project, which was approved by the Cambodian government in May, is estimated to cost around US$1.7 billion and take four years to complete.
-It is the first logistics project to connect the Mekong River in Cambodia to the sea, aiming to expand Cambodia's maritime transport potential.
+The Funan Techo Canal, projected to be 180km long, will pass through the Cambodian provinces of Kandal, Takeo, Kampot, and Kep.
+The project, approved by the Cambodian government in May, is estimated to cost approximately US$1.7 billion and take four years to complete.
+This is the first logistics project connecting the Mekong River within Cambodian territory to the sea, aiming to expand Cambodia's maritime transport potential.

-Cambodian Deputy Prime Minister and Chairman of the Inter-Ministerial Committee for Research and Implementation of the Tonle Bassac Waterway Transport and Logistics Project - Mr. Sun Chanthol said that this project is an important step forward in Cambodia's transportation sector.
+Cambodian Deputy Prime Minister and Chairman of the Inter-ministerial Committee for Research and Implementation of the Tonle Bassac Waterway and Logistics Project, Sun Chanthol, stated that this project is a significant step forward in Cambodia's transportation sector.

-The Cambodian Ministry of Public Works and Transport studied the project in two phases, a 14-month preliminary study and a 12-month feasibility study.
+The Cambodian Ministry of Public Works and Transport studied the project in two phases: a preliminary study lasting 14 months and a feasibility study lasting 12 months.

-The project will help Cambodia reduce transportation time and distance, create a commercial area and multiple ports for logistics development, and expand agricultural , irrigation, aquaculture, tourism and livestock development areas for 1.6 million people living along the canal.
+The project will help Cambodia reduce transportation time and distance, create a commercial area and multiple ports to develop logistics, and expand agricultural , irrigation, aquaculture, tourism, and livestock development areas for 1.6 million people living along the canal.

-Former Cambodian government spokesman Phay Siphan said the waterway would reduce the shipping distance by more than 69 km from Phnom Penh autonomous port to Sihanoukville autonomous port via Vietnam's Cai Mep port, as well as 135 km from Phnom Penh autonomous port to Kampot international port.
+Former Cambodian government spokesman Phay Siphan said the waterway would reduce the shipping distance by more than 69 km from Phnom Penh Autonomous Port to Sihanoukville Autonomous Port via Cai Mep Port in Vietnam, as well as 135 km from Phnom Penh Autonomous Port to Kampot International Port.

-Over the past 10 years, many achievements have come from the cooperation within the framework between Cambodia and China, including the development of the Sihanoukville Special Economic Zone, the Phnom Penh-Sihanoukville Expressway, the new Siem Reap-Angkor International Airport, and the Phnom Penh-Bavet Expressway.
+Over the past 10 years, numerous achievements have stemmed from cooperation within the framework between Cambodia and China, including the development of the Sihanoukville Special Economic Zone, the Phnom Penh-Sihanoukville Expressway, the new Siem Reap-Angkor International Airport, and the Phnom Penh-Bavet Expressway.

 Source